Children's Overseas Reception Board: City of Benares

-Political Consequences
+Reactions

-The sinking of the Benares caused outrage when it was reported on 23 September 1940.
+The sinking of Benares caused outrage when it was reported on 23 September 1940.
 The British government protested that children should not have been innocent victims of war.
 The Americans called it a ‘dastardly act’.
 The Germans defended the U-boat attack, considering the ship a legitimate military target, and insisted that the British government was to blame for allowing children to travel on such ships in a war zone.
 The sinking was a public relations disaster for both the CORB programme and the Admiralty.
 The British public seemed more enraged at the Admiralty than at the Germans.
 The fact that the escorts were detached, Benares was at the head of the convoy, and the convoy was not taking any evasive action all featured prominently, though there was never an official enquiry.